mirth/chonky/README.md

 # Output

-before college the two main things i worked on, outside of school, were writing and programming. i didn ' t write essays. i wrote what beginning writers were supposed to write then, and probably still are : short stories. my stories were awful. they had hardly any plot, just characters with strong feelings, which i imagined made them deep.
+Before college the two main things I worked on, outside of school, were writing and programming.
+I didn't write essays.
+I wrote what beginning writers were supposed to write then, and probably still are: short stories.
+My stories were awful.
+They had hardly any plot, just characters with strong feelings, which I imagined made them deep.
 --
-the first programs i tried writing were on the ibm 1401 that our school district used for what was then called " data processing. " this was in 9th grade, so i was 13 or 14. the school district ' s 1401 happened to be in the basement of our junior high school, and my friend rich draves and i got permission to use it.
+The first programs I tried writing were on the IBM 1401 that our school district used for what was then called "data processing."
+This was in 9th grade, so I was 13 or 14.
+The school district's 1401 happened to be in the basement of our junior high school, and my friend Rich Draves and I got permission to use it.
 --
- it was like a mini bond villain ' s lair down there, with all these alien - looking machines — cpu, disk drives, printer, card reader — sitting up on a raised floor under bright fluorescent lights.
+ It was like a mini Bond villain's lair down there, with all these alien-looking machines — CPU, disk drives, printer, card reader — sitting up on a raised floor under bright fluorescent lights.
 --
 ```